COVID-19 Administrative Orders

 Trials and Juries

-Jurors are to call after 4:30pm the day before their summons date to determine if they need to report in person to the Justice Center.
+Jurors summoned for service are to call after 4:30pm the day before their summons date to determine if they need to report in person to the Global Center.
 The number is 216-698-2977.
 For more information on the new juror reporting procedures, click here

 Modifications have been made in our Adult Probation Department.

 - The West Side Office has re-opened for service

 - All probation reporting is being done by telephone, unless otherwise instructed by the Probation Officer

 - All probationers are to contact their Probation Officer for additional guidance